PredictiveEcology/reproducible/cran-comments.md

 * Windows                      (GitHub), R version 4.4.0 alpha (2024-03-26 r86209 ucrt)
 * Windows                 (win-builder), R version 4.4.0 alpha (2024-03-26 r86209 ucrt)

+### R-hub v2

+* Flavours passing on 14 Apr, 2024
+** linux, macos, macos-arm64, windows, clang16, clang17, clang18, donttest, intel,
+  nold, nosuggests, ubuntu-clang, ubuntu-gcc12, ubuntu-next, ubuntu-release

 ## R CMD check results

-No NOTEs, WARNINGs or ERRORs.
+NOTEs is about this being a new package.
+No WARNINGs or ERRORs.

 ## revdepcheck results

-We checked 16 reverse dependencies (0 from CRAN + 16 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
- * We failed to check 0 packages
+No reverse dependencies as this was removed from CRAN.